zephraph/notes/Projects/Typescript control flow library.md

 ])
 ```

 Let's break this down.
 So we have this top level function called `procedure` which encapsulates the steps I want to take to finish this install.
+It takes a `string` that represents its name, a `context` object which is just data to pass into the procedure and an array of steps to execute.